hlynch/Biometry2024/docs/Week-14-lab.md

 ```

 ```
 ##                      PC1       PC2        PC3
-## Useful       0.2565179 0.7697893  0.5844853
+## Useful      -0.006816199 0.4357315  0.9000509
-## Interesting  0.5521851 0.3796006 -0.7422904
+## Interesting  0.843748274 0.4855820 -0.2286896
-## Difficult   -0.7932781 0.5131548 -0.3276918
+## Difficult   -0.536695807 0.7578576 -0.3709576
 ```

-PCA1 is an axis which describes papers that are more Interesting and less Difficult, with a very small weight towards papers that are Useful.
+PCA1 is an axis which describes papers that are more Interesting and less Difficult, with a tiny weight towards papers that are less Useful.
 In other words, a large positive PCA1 score would be associated with an interesting paper that was easy to read.
 Note that the principal components denote an axis, but the direction is arbitrary.
 Since no direction is implied by the sign, we do not interpret this as saying that most papers were interesting and easy.
 Instead we would say that the papers largely fall along a common axis in which Interesting/Easy to read papers are at one end, and Boring/Difficult to read papers are at the other end.
 (For now I am ignoring the smaller influence of Useful on PCA1.)

 We can visualize this using the function 'biplot'